CumulusNetworks/docs/content/cumulus-vx/Frequently-Asked-Questions.md

 ### From where do I download Cumulus VX images?

-You can download Cumulus VX images for all supported platforms from the {{<exlink url="https://cumulusnetworks.com/products/cumulus-vx/download/" text="Cumulus VX Download">}} page.
+Cumulus VX is available as a free download on the {{<exlink url="https://cumulusnetworks.com/products/cumulus-vx/download/" text="Cumulus Networks website">}}.
+You must create an account and log in to download a Cumulus VX image.
+Images are available for all supported environments.

 ### Which Hypervisors does Cumulus VX support?

-For a list of the supported hypervisors and orchestrators, see {{<link url="Overview" text="supported platforms">}}.
+For a list of the supported hypervisors and orchestrators, see {{<link url="Overview" text="supported environments">}}.

 ### What's the support policy for Cumulus VX?